Frequently Asked Questions

 Yes, gift aid is available to international applicants, as well as US citizens and permanent residents of the United States.
 International applicants may not be eligible to secure federal student loans.
 Please contact our financial aid professionals (email@example.com or 530.752.6573) for additional guidance.

-Every applicant to the 3-year full-time Juris Doctor degree program should expect to fulfill the same requirements.
-Credit is generally not given for similar coursework completed as part of an LL.M. program.
-Please contact the Admissions Office at email@example.com with individual questions.
+Every applicant to the three-year full-time Juris Doctor degree program should expect to fulfill the same requirements.
+Credit is not given for similar coursework completed as part of an LL.M. program.
+Please contact the Admissions Office at firstname.lastname@example.org with individual questions.

 Prior law school grade point average is the primary factor considered.
-Applicants performing in the top 5%-10% of their 1st year class receive serious consideration.
-In exceptional cases, and based on the law school attended, applicants performing slightly lower in the class may be admitted.
+Applicants performing in the top half of their first-year class receive serious consideration.
+In exceptional cases, and based on the law school attended, applicants performing in top one-third of their class after the first semester may be offered early transfer admission.
 The LSAT score is considered, but does not carry the same weight it does in the 1st year admission process.

 Transfers are admitted based on space-available.
 Offers are typically extended to 20 or 30 students.
 The size of the transfer applicant pool usually ranges from about 75 to 100.